US stocks open slightly lower after a big gain

-Bond prices rose.
-The yield on the 10-year Treasury note rose to 1.94 percent.
+Bond prices were little changed.
+The yield on the 10-year Treasury note was flat at 2.32 percent.